Litttlefish/wasapi_relink/readme.md

 It is recommended to load `wasapi_relink.dll` as a Special K "plug-in" (lazy mode).

-**Built-in Compatibility:** `wasapi_relink` actively detects and **skips** hooking Special K's own audio requests, ensuring SK's OSD sounds and other features are not affected.
+**Built-in Compatibility:** `wasapi_relink` actively detects and **skips** hooking Special K's own audio requests, ensuring SK's sound related features are not affected.

 ### Use as a Developer Library (Advanced Usage)
-An additional purpose of this tool is to act as a "proxy" library if the audio library you are using does not support `IAudioClient3` low-latency initialization.
+An additional purpose of this tool is to act as a "auxiliary" library if the audio library you are using does not support `IAudioClient3` low-latency initialization.

 No complex injection tools are needed.
 Simply, early in your program’s startup, explicitly load this DLL with `LoadLibrary("wasapi_relink.dll")`.
 Its hooking behavior is automatically performed when the DLL is loaded, thereby "transparently" providing low-latency features to your existing audio library.